Introduction to coherent quantization: Coherent maps and their quantization

 Equality in the last step is possible only if $|\beta|=\alpha>0$ and $z_1+\delta z_2=0$, contradicting $|z_1|>|z_2|$.
 Hence $Az\in Z$.
 Thus $A$ maps $Z$ into itself whenever \gzit{e.Aineq} holds.
 Now

 where

 Thus every linear mapping $A\in\Cz^{2\times 2}$ satisfying \gzit{e.Aineq} is coherent, with adjoint $A^*$ given by $A^\sigma$ rather than by the standard matrix adjoint.
 These mappings form a semigroup, a homogeneous version of an Olshanski semigroup of compressions (\sca{Olshanskii} \cite{Ols}).
-We have $\beta=0$ iff \lbeq{e.Agroup} \ol A_{11}A_{12}=\ol A_{21}A_{22},~~~ \alpha=|A_{11}|^2-|A_{21}|^2,~~~\gamma=|A_{22}|^2-|A_{11}|^2. \eeq (To get the last formula, solve the first for $A_{12}$, substitute it into $\alpha+\gamma\ge 0$, and divide by $1-|A_{21}/A_{11}|^2$.)
-The $A\in\Cz^{2\times 2}$ satisfying \gzit{e.Agroup} and $\gamma=\alpha>0$ preserve the Hermitian form $|z_1|^2-|z_2|^2$ up to a positive factor $\alpha$.
-Thus the group $GU(1,1)$ of all these matrices is a group of symmetries of $Z$.
-This fact is relevant for applications to quantum systems with a dynamical symmetry group $SU(1,1)$ or the closely related groups $SO(2,1)$, $SL(2,\Rz)$. \end{expl}
+By \gzit{e.Az12}, $A$ preserves the Hermitian form $|z_1|^2-|z_2|^2$ up to a positive scaling factor iff $\beta=0$ and $\gamma=\alpha>0$.
+This implies \gzit{e.Aineq} and is equivalent with \lbeq{e.Agroup} \ol A_{11}A_{12}=\ol A_{21}A_{22},~~~|A_{22}|=|A_{11}|>|A_{21}|. \eeq Indeed, the first equation and the inequality follow from $\beta=0$ and $\alpha>0$.
+From the first equation,